Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 A local development instance can be started with Docker by running `docker-compose up` in the project root and browsing to http://localhost/ .

-### Production with Docker
+### Production deployment with Docker

-The latest version can be deployed through Docker using the image `registry.gitlab.com/dsantini/open-etymology-map` whose available tags are listed in https://gitlab.com/dsantini/open-etymology-map/container_registry/2165364.
+The latest version can be deployed through Docker using the image `registry.gitlab.com/dsantini/open-etymology-map` whose available tags are listed [here](https://gitlab.com/dsantini/open-etymology-map/container_registry/2165364).

 ## Data gathering process